 If you’re getting into planting pumpkins and want to know how many pumpkin plants you can grow per plant, then the simple answer is 3 to 6 pumpkins.
 Some miniature varieties can yield 10 to 12, while the large variety can produce 1 or 2 pumpkins.

 Let’s cover in-depth about growing pumpkins and some essential tips that you can use to maximize the yield.

 The number of pumpkins growing on a plant depends on the type, watering, fertilization, and sunlight available to the plant.

-A medium-sized pumpkin can produce three to six pumpkins, whereas larger varieties produce maximum one pumpkin per plant.
+A medium-sized pumpkin can produce three to six pumpkins, whereas larger varieties produce a maximum of one pumpkin per plant.